 That Night in La Jolla

-We’d made it to our Airbnb in San Diego in the late afternoon.
-Once we unpacked the car and settled into our room, we asked the host for dinner suggestions.
+We’d made it to our Airbnb in San Diego by the late afternoon.
+Once we unpacked the car and settled into our room, we asked our lovely host for dinner suggestions.

 As we made our way down the sidewalk, we passed a group of girlfriends gathered around a blanket with a bottle of wine, and a young couple lounging in the lush green grass, surrounded by rose petals and deeply engaged in conversation.
 I wondered if we’d stumbled on a proposal.

 We eventually found a set of stairs that led down to the beach.
 I promptly kicked off my shoes so I could feel the sand between my toes as we made our way to the rocks.
 As my bare feet searched for sure footing on the slippery stone, something shifted in me.